cBioPortal/codebook/README.md

 Best place to start is the [2020-cbioportal-r-workshop](https://github.com/cBioPortal/2020-cbioportal-r-workshop) repo and the accompanying [webinar](https://www.cbioportal.org/tutorials#webinar-5).

 # Contributing 👩‍🍳
-We would love your help to add more recipes to this cookbook!
+We would love your help to add more recipes to this codebook!
 See the contributing guide here: [CONTRIBUTING.md](./CONTRIBUTING.md)